1. Local New Year's Eve Traditions

 Here are some of the most recommended clubs:

-Also recommended is the area of Vila Olímpica where many trendy clubs are.
-Here the real party starts around 2 am.
+It's also highly recommended to go to the area of Vila Olímpica where there are many trendy clubs.
+Here the real party starts around 2AM in the morning.

 First swim of the year in Barcelona